What Happens When Your Car is Repossessed in Georgia?

 While Georgia’s repossession laws are designed to protect the lender’s investment, the laws also provide guidance for the consumers.

-What Happens If Your Car Gets Repossessed?
+What Happens When Your Car is Repossessed in Georgia?
 No Notice of Repossession

 The loan agreement between you and the lender describes exactly what “defaulting on the contract” means.
 Some of the common causes include: late or missed payments, inadequate vehicle insurance, or failing to pay for vehicle repairs.
 Some lenders may try to work with the vehicle buyer, rather than repossess the vehicle.
 However, it’s important to note that under Georgia law, lenders do not have to give the buyers notice of repossession.
 They do not have to check in with the buyer before taking the car, and they do not have to involve the courts.

-What Happens If Your Car Gets Repossessed?
+What Happens When Your Car is Repossessed in Georgia?
 Repossession Process

 Typically, a lender will use a third-party vendor (ex: a tow truck company) to remove the vehicle in question from the property.
 The lender can repossess the vehicle from public or private property, which means they can remove it from your home, the parking lot at work, or even when you’re running errands and are parked at a bank or a grocery store.